bistorben/cs-interview-backend/README.md

 - **Web Fonts**: Uses Google Fonts for improved UI aesthetics
 - **Unit Tests**: Validates frontend functionality

-This repository contains the **frontend** of the application.
-You can find the backend repository here: [Backend Repository](https://github.com/bistorben/cs-interview-frontend)
+This repository contains the **backend** of the application.
+You can find the backend repository here: [Frontend Repository](https://github.com/bistorben/cs-interview-frontend)